bamlab/dev-standards/react-native/debugging/debug-javascript-ios-device.mo.md

 ## Steps

-> :warning: The Ip mentionned is the one from your local network and not your router's ip on the internet
+> :warning: The Ip mentioned is the one from your local network and not your router's ip on the internet

 > :warning: Make sure you have reverted the changes after debugging to avoid build issues